Follow any (or all) of these eight culinary trails that cross Louisiana

 Prairie Home Cooking

 Find down-home hospitality and good food without pretense in Louisiana’s Cajun prairie.
-Don’t miss Cajun sausage at Savoie’s in Opelousas or fresh cracklins (fried pork skins) at Billy’s Mini-Mart in Krotz Springs.
+Don’t miss Cajun sausage at Savoie’s in Opelousas or fresh cracklins (fried pork skins) at Billy's Boudin and Cracklin in Krotz Springs.

 As Louisiana’s capital and college town, Baton Rouge mixes sophisticated tables with simple gathering spots.
 Along this trail, reserve at Mansurs on the Boulevard for modern twists on Creole classics, such as cream of brie and crabmeat soup.
 Hit Tony’s for a casual lunch of the freshest seafood.

-In the heart of Louisiana’s Cajun Country, good food pairs with a good time.
+In the heart of Louisiana’s Cajun Country in and around Lafayette, good food pairs with a good time.
 Crawfish, boudin and hot sauce are highlights in the region, and are best enjoyed to the beat of Cajun and zydeco music.

 Southwest Louisiana’s coast and wetlands yield fresh, flavorful seafood that finds its way on to local menus.
-And boudin, Louisiana’s favorite finger food, can be sampled at various establishments along the Southwest Louisiana Boudin Trail.
+And boudin, Louisiana’s favorite finger food, can be sampled at various establishments along the Southwest Louisiana Boudin Trail near Lake Charles.

 Southwest Louisiana’s coast and wetlands yield fresh, flavorful seafood such as crawfish.
 Taste the crustaceans along the region’s Seafood Sensation Trail.